isabella232/vouch-auth-module/README.md

 ![FaceID](./images/FaceID.png)
 ![Notification](./images/Notification.png)

-**Note:** This flow above demonstrates the default onboarding process of the first user via an sms invitation.
+**Note:** The flow above demonstrates a default onboarding process of the first user via an sms invitation.
 Many other mechanisms including email and in-person endorsements are supported as well, please contact vouch for more info.

 ### Perform passwordless login